John Ireland (bishop)

+He promoted the Americanization of Catholicism, especially through imposing the English only movement on Catholic parishes by force, a private war against the Eastern Catholic Churches, seeking to make Catholic schools identical to public schools through the Poughkeepsie plan, and through other progressive social ideas.
+He was widely considered the primary leader of the modernizing element in the Catholic Church in the United States during the Progressive Era, which brought him into open conflict over minority language rights and theology with both his suffragan Bishop Otto Zardetti and eventually with Pope Leo XIII, whose Apostolic letter Testem benevolentiae nostrae condemned Archbishop Ireland's ideas as the heresy of Americanism.
+He also created or helped to create many religious and educational institutions in Minnesota.

 History

 John Ireland was born in Burnchurch, County Kilkenny, Ireland, and was baptized on September 11, 1838.
 He was the second of seven children born to Richard Ireland, a carpenter, and his second wife, Judith Naughton.
 His family immigrated to the United States in 1848 and eventually moved to Saint Paul, Minnesota, in 1852.
 One year later Joseph Crétin, first bishop of Saint Paul, sent Ireland to the preparatory seminary of Meximieux in France.
 Ireland was consequently ordained in 1861 in Saint Paul.
 He served as a chaplain of the Fifth Minnesota Regiment in the Civil War until 1863 when ill health caused his resignation.
 Later, he was famous nationwide in the Grand Army of the Republic.

 He was appointed pastor at Saint Paul's cathedral in 1867, a position which he held until 1875.
-In 1875, he was made coadjutor bishop of St. Paul and in 1884 he became bishop ordinary.
-In 1888 he became archbishop with the elevation of his diocese and the erection of the ecclesiastical province of Saint Paul.
+In 1875, he was made coadjutor bishop of St. Paul and in 1884, he became bishop ordinary.
+In 1888, he became archbishop with the elevation of his diocese and the erection of the ecclesiastical province of Saint Paul.
 Ireland retained this title for 30 years until his death in 1918.
 Before Ireland died he burned all his personal papers.
+He was buried in Calvary Cemetery.

 Ireland was personal friends with Presidents William McKinley and Theodore Roosevelt.
 At a time when most Irish Catholics were staunch Democrats, Ireland was known for being close to the Republican party.
+Privately Ireland would tell people he was a member of the party.
 He opposed racial inequality and called for "equal rights and equal privileges, political, civil, and social."

 Ireland's funeral was attended by eight archbishops, thirty bishops, twelve monsignors, seven hundred priests and two hundred seminarians.

 He was awarded an honorary doctorate (LL.D.) by Yale University in October 1901, during celebrations for the bicentenary of the university.

 A friend of James J. Hill, whose wife Mary was Catholic (even though Hill was not), Archbishop Ireland had his portrait painted in 1895 by the Swiss-born American portrait painter Adolfo Müller-Ury almost certainly on Hill's behalf, which was exhibited at M. Knoedler & Co., New York, January 1895 (lost) and again in 1897 (Archdiocesan Archives, Archdiocese of Saint Paul & Minneapolis).